+Assurance

+Advisory

 Tax & Legal Services

+FY21

+FY20

+FY21

+FY20

+FY21

+FY20

-€22.2m €20.8m €9.1m €9.1m €51.0m €51.1m
+€21.6m €22.2m €7.5m €9.1m €50.9m €51.0m

+Services Revenues

+Revenues from the statutory audit of annual and consolidated financial statements of EU Public Interest Entities and entities belonging to a group of undertakings whose parent undertaking is a EU Public Interest Entity €3.9m

-Services Revenues Revenues from the statutory audit of annual and consolidated financial statements of public-interest entities and entities belonging to a group of undertakings whose parent undertaking is a public-interest entity €4.3m Revenues from the statutory audit of annual and consolidated financial statements of other entities €16.4m Revenues from other Assurance services to public-interest entities and entities belonging to a group of undertakings whose parent undertaking is a public-interest entity; and other entities €1.5m Revenues from permitted non-audit services to entities that are audited by the statutory auditor or the audit firm €26m Revenues from non-audit services to other entities €34.1m
+Revenues from the statutory audit of annual and consolidated financial statements of UK Public Interest Entities and entities belonging to a group of undertakings whose parent undertaking is a UK Public Interest Entity €0.6m

+Revenues from the statutory audit of annual and consolidated financial statements of other entities €16.0m

+Revenues from other Assurance services to public-interest entities and entities belonging to a group of undertakings whose parent undertaking is a public-interest entity; and other entities €1.1m

+Revenues from permitted non-audit services to UK Public Interest Entities that are audited by the statutory auditor or the audit firm €0.1m

+Revenues from permitted non-audit services to entities that are audited by the statutory auditor or the audit firm €24.4m

+Revenues from non-audit services to other entities €33.9m

+\ Includes revenues of all PwC member firms in Cyprus, as listed in page 45

 Legal & governance structure

 Legal structure and ownership of the Cyprus firm

-PricewaterhouseCoopers Limited ("the Firm") is a limited liability private company, under registration number 143594, having its registered office in Cyprus at Julia House, 3 Themistocles Dervis Street, CY-1066 Nicosia, Cyprus.
-The Firm has offices in Nicosia, Limassol and Paphos.
-It is wholly owned by professional practitioners working with the Firm, commonly referred to as "Partners".
+PricewaterhouseCoopers Limited is a limited liability private company, under registration number 143594, having its registered office in Cyprus at Julia House, 3 Themistocles Dervis Street, CY-1066 Nicosia, Cyprus.
+The firm has offices in Nicosia, Limassol and Paphos.
+It is wholly owned by professional practitioners working with the firm, commonly referred to as "Partners".

-As at 30 June 2020, the Firm is led by a total of 42 Partners and has three Lines of Service:
+As at 30 June 2021, the firm is led by a total of 42 Partners and has three Lines of Service:

 - Assurance

 - Advisory

 - Tax & Legal Services (TLS)

 supported by the below Functions:

 - Finance

-- · Marketing & Communications
+- Marketing & Communications

 - Operations

 - People

 - Risk & Quality

 - Technology & Business Transformation

-The Firm also operates and controls a number of corporate entities that are required for legal and operational purposes.
+The firm also operates and controls a number of corporate entities that are required for legal and operational purposes.

-Other PwC network member firms in Cyprus
+Other PwC network member firms in Cyprus S.A.

-S.A.
 Evangelou & Co LLC and its wholly owned subsidiary undertaking, namely PricewaterhouseCoopers Corporate Secretarial Services Limited, are wholly owned by Spyros Evangelou.
 Both entities are member firms of PricewaterhouseCoopers International Limited (PwCIL) and part of PwC's Tax and Legal Services Network providing Legal Services in Cyprus.

-Governance structure of the Cyprus firm

-Our governance structure reflects our legal and organisational model.
+Governance structure of the Cyprus firm Our governance structure reflects our legal and organisational model